In a nutshell

 In year one, you will study modules that introduce you to all of the Sports Science disciplines and lay the academic knowledge and practical skills foundations that will underpin later years.
 The second year builds upon the first year with more targeted modules that advance your knowledge and applied skills across all of the disciplines.
-In year three, you really get the opportunity to specialise.
-You choose from our three pathways with their specific modules and undertake a placement and dissertation that allow you to focus on the area of sports science or career path that most interests you.
+You will get the opportunity to specialise in your final year to prepare you for a range of careers.
+You will choose from our three pathways with their specific modules and undertake a placement and dissertation that allow you to focus on the area of sports science or career path that most interests you.
 This year gives you the in-depth knowledge and advanced skills and practice, to enhance your employability when you graduate.

 HUMAN PERFORMANCE PATHWAY